nkoder/jenkins-job-dsl-plugin-example/README.md

 # jenkins-job-dsl-plugin-example

-Example of Jenkins Job DSL Plugin
+Example of Jenkins Job DSL Plugin.

+The purpose of this repo is to provide examples of job DSL.
+These exaple job definitions are available in `dsl/` directory.
+You can read each of them and follow instructions which are provided in comments.

 ## Setup